Thebeleiver1/MarketPlace/README.md

 There is a need for a better online store focused on just selling Toys in Australia where buyer can shop for new, old or unused one.

 - Why online?
-- Why within Australia
 - What's wrong with the sites that already exist?

 #### Why online?
 Online shopping cover wider market so there are more buyer and seller.
-It allows buyer to see photos/videos of a product so they save their time not being phsically there aswell as seller doesn't have go to different marketplace to sell their products.
+It allows buyer to see photos/videos of a product so they save time to not be phsically there aswell as seller doesn't have go to different marketplace to sell their products.

 #### What's wrong with the sites that already exist?
 There are Website and store who sells toys online.
 Store who sell only sell brand they associated with and they are new products in high price.
 Website like ebay and gumtree sell various product and they don't care about any niche market.

 ### Solution

-Create a better online store which are onl focused on toys which are new and brand associalted with.
-Here it can be new/old and unused one in one place .
+Create a better online store which are only focused on toys which are new and brand associalted with.
+Here it can be new/old and unused everything in one place .

 ## User Stories

 User stories were collected in paper and Trello, with more detailed user stories subsequently created.

-During the process it was found every user have different viewpoint of browsing website and everybody some stories were distinctive.
+During the process it was found every user have different viewpoint of browsing website and everybody have some stories which were distinctive.
 During this process it also help us to think differently and make a better verion.

 ### Preliminary User Stories